krigjo25/C/Arrays/Scrabble/README.md

 Implements a CS program simulate the game Scrabble

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-### Date created / finished

-January, 2023
-Tuesday, January 10, 2023 3:14 PM CET

 ###  Disclamers